 - We point out and discuss the possible merits and challenges associated with the tax implications of owning a yacht.

 - The phrase “active yacht ownership” refers to the business strategy of purchasing a yacht and placing it into a charter program to generate income

-- Section 183 of the IRS code, also known as the “hobby loss rule”, limits the losses that can be deducted from income which are attributable to hobbies and other not-for-profit activities.
+- Section 183 of the IRS code, also known as the “hobby loss rule”, limits the losses that can be deducted from income that are attributable to hobbies and other not-for-profit activities.

 See the entire webinar

-How you choose to run your business, whether in your own name or through a dedicated corporation, will have an impact on the depreciation you are able to take, if any.
-The choice is yours, however holding title to the yacht in a corporate entity, either an LLC (limited liability company), partnership or corporation, for example, reduces your legal exposure and financial risk.
+How you choose to run your business, whether in your name or through a dedicated corporation, will have an impact on the depreciation you can take if any.
+The choice is yours, however holding title to the yacht in a corporate entity, either an LLC (limited liability company), partnership, or corporation, for example, reduces your legal exposure and financial risk.
 Holding title through a legal entity may also trigger tax consequences and advantages not available to individuals.
-However, notwithstanding the potential tax benefits, most yacht owners will choose an LLC or another Corporate entity to reduce their personal liability associated with the yacht.
+However, notwithstanding the potential tax benefits, most yacht owners will choose an LLC or another Corporate entity to reduce their liability associated with the yacht.

 What is active yacht ownership?

 The phrase “active yacht ownership” refers to the business strategy of purchasing a yacht and placing it into a charter program to generate income, thus reducing the cost of yacht ownership.
 Generally, the program allows for some personal use of the yacht at the discretion of the owner.
 In some circumstances, additional tax credits are available beyond the “traditional” deduction of day-to-day business expenses.
-These tax benefits may vary and may or may not be applicable to your particular situation.
-To verify your active participation in the business, the IRS has defined a number of criteria that one must meet before the additional deductions may be legally taken.
+These tax benefits may vary and may or may not apply to your particular situation.
+To verify your active participation in the business, the IRS has defined several criteria that one must meet before the additional deductions may be legally taken.
 These criteria include, but are not limited to: